DevonWieczorek/DevScript/README.md

 Tested in:
 - Google Chrome
 - Firefox
+- Edge
+- IE 11

 Known Limitations:
 - Function chaining is not supported, therefore 'this' in certain contexts may not work
-- Scroll event for simulateMobileUI is not triggered in Firefox
+- Scroll event for simulateMobileUI is not triggered in Firefox or IE
+- Console.table is not supported in Edge or IE, so console.log is used instead
+- Custom log is not supported in Edge or IE

 TODO:
 - Figure out how to properly chain functions